pboivin/flou/README.md

 If you're interested in responsive images with `srcset`, have a look at the next section ([Working with Image Sets](#working-with-image-sets-responsive-images)).

-The `image()` method will return an `Image` object, from which you can access the information associated to the source images, and the transformed (cached) image:
+The `image()` method will return an `Image` object, from which you can conveniently access the source image file and the transformed (cached) image file:

 ```php
 $image = $flou->image('01.jpg');